 - Brown Envelope Seeds in Cork.
 You can also buy their seeds from Green Vegetable Seeds

 When it comes to choosing what to buy, I’d recommend buying less than you think and only buying vegetables that you already eat, at least initially.
 It’s wasteful to buy seeds if your family is not going to eat the end result.
 I also think some vegetables are much easier to grow than other like peas, mangetout and beans.
 These plants can also be trained up an obelisk, taking up less space, so they might be a good place to start in year one.
 Plants like broccoli need to be netted to protect against butterflies and pigeons, and carrots against carrot fly, so unless you already have netting and supports leave them till year two.

 Succession planting is a large part of vegetable growing.
 You do this to avoid having a glut vegetables ready to harvest at the same time.
 I stagger my seed planting by aiming to have 4 plants at the same age at any one time.
 This means planting 3 seedtray cells every 2 weeks until you have the required number of plants.
 For me it’s 9.
 That way I should have plants ready to harvest on a weekly basis once the first one has matured.

 Guide to Growing Seeds

 If you’re unfamiliar with how to plant seeds check out this guide on how to germinate seeds from an earlier post.
-Also this guide on growing vegetables in Ireland from the Green Vegetable Seeds may help you decide which vegetables would suit you to start with.
+When you plant is not determined by the calendar but by daily temperatures, here’s a handy guide to what to plant at what temperature and this guide on growing vegetables in Ireland from the Green Vegetable Seeds will help you decide which vegetables to start with.